Robust and Differentially Private Principal Component Analysis

 \begin{prop} Let $ X \sim \mbox{EC}_d(\mu, \Sigma, \omega) $.
 Denote the eigendecomposition of $\Sigma$ as $\Sigma = U \Lambda U^\top$, where $\Lambda = \diag(\lambda_1, \dots, \lambda_d)$ and $ \lambda_1 \ge \dots \ge \lambda_d > 0 $.
 Let $g$ be a bounded generalized spatial sign.
 Then, \begin{enumerate} \item $K_g$ has the same eigenvectors as $\Sigma$. \item Suppose further that $\omega$ is a decreasing function.
 Then the order and multiplicity of eigenvectors of $K_g$ are the same as $\Sigma$.
 More precisely, we can write the eigendecomposition of $K_g$ as $K_g = U \Phi_g U^\top$ for a diagonal matrix $\Phi_g = \diag(\phi_{g, 1}, \dots, \phi_{g, d})$, satisfying $ \phi_{g, 1} \ge \dots \ge \phi_{g, d} > 0 $ and $\phi_{g, j} = \phi_{g, j+1}$ if and only if $ \lambda_{j} = \lambda_{j+1} $. \end{enumerate} \end{prop}

 Note that $ g $ is orthogonally equivariant in the sense that $ g(Qt) = Q g(t) $ for any orthogonal matrix $ Q \in \Oc(d) $.
 The orthogonal equivariance of $g$ preserves eigenvectors of $\Sigma$, and the decreasing property of $\omega$ ensures the order of eigenvalues are maintained.
-Similar results were observed in the special case of the multivariate Kendall's tau matrix \citep{marden1999some, croux2002sign, taskinen2012robustifying}.
+Similar results have been observed for some special cases of the multivariate Kendall's tau matrix \citep{marden1999some, croux2002sign, taskinen2012robustifying}.